Today’s California Mortgage Rates

 California VA Home Loans

-Economic and Industry Factors That Impact Mortgage Rates
+Economic and Industry Factors That Might Impact Today’s California Mortgage Rates

 Mortgage rates change whenever the market does, and sometimes that happens multiple times a day.
-Here are the economic and industry factors that impact mortgage rates.
+Here are the economic and industry factors that might impact today’s mortgage rates.

 Bond Market